Pablocaino/pablocaino.github.io/index.md

 ## Portfolio

 ---
 ### [Exploring the Unknown: UFO Sightings Through the Century]

-Exploring the Unknown: UFO Sightings Through the Century is a data science project designed to delve into the analysis and visualization of UFO sightings reported over the last century, both in the United States and globally(/sample_page)
+Exploring the Unknown: UFO Sightings Through the Century is a data science project designed to delve into the analysis and visualization of UFO sightings reported over the last century, both in the United States and globally

 Figure 1.
 <img src="images/Ufo Shape.jpg?raw=true"/>